 Lessons learnt

 Mia is clear about what lessons she learnt during her time abroad and how they have helped her now that she’s back.
-“My two years in New York were when I spent the most time networking, meeting with and cold emailing alumni of my programme, and people on LinkedIn.
+“My two years in New York were when I spent the most time networking, meeting with and cold emailing alumni of my program, and people on LinkedIn.
 It’s not a fun process.
 But I really learnt how to put myself out there in uncomfortable positions, because that’s how you grow.”

 In many cases, Mia noticed the cultural differences that were shaping her experiences.
 “I was reaching out to strangers, and that’s not something that I was necessarily trained to do in the Philippines.
 I don’t think it’s part of our culture.
 In the US, I really had to put myself out there.”